Exciting Path of Exile Patch Updates

 - Trickster Ascendancy:

-- The "Soulrinker" node no longer provides attack and cast speed bonuses while leeching.
+- The "Soul Drinker" node no longer provides attack and cast speed bonuses while leeching energy shield.

 - "One Step Ahead" now offers a reduced base value, impacting its overall effectiveness.

-Despite these nerfs, Trickster remains viable largely due to the "Escape Artist" passive, which remains untouched and continues to be a prominent choice for players valuing evasion.
+Despite these nerfs, Trickster remains viable largely due to the “Escape Artist” passive, which remains untouched.
+Players weighing a re-roll can compare updated PoE build options before committing to a league start.

 - Elementalist Ascendancy:

-- The "Liege of the Primordial" passive now enhances the effect of buffs granted by golems by 50%, boosting its popularity.
+- The "Liege of the Primordial" passive now provides 50% increased effect of buffs granted by golems, halved from the previous 100% — a significant nerf that reduces golem-stacking build efficiency.

 - Necromancer Ascendancy: